libxsmm/libxsmm/documentation/tensorflow.md

 ```

 ## Benchmarks
 This document is an early recipe for building and running TensorFlow with LIBXSMM.
 Please do not expect any performance advantage (at this point) when comparing to TensorFlow without LIBXSMM!
-Please note that the symbolic link ("models") shown below should **not** be present when configuring TensorFlow!
+Please note that the symbolic link ("models") shown below should may not be present when configuring TensorFlow.

 ```
 https://github.com/soumith/convnet-benchmarks.git